This is the story of the garden’s restoration.

 It was only in 2007 that we were able to turn our attention to the extensive Woodland Garden on the other side of the castle.
 Like the Walled Garden it also dates from around 1830 but over the last 30 years had been allowed to grow up.
 Around 150 trees were removed in order let in the light – nearly all were felled by the Laird himself.
 Many rhododendrons and azaleas have been added to the older plantings.
 The grass path network was established and four ponds were built.
 Much more work is planned.

 These are gardens with no full-time gardeners.
-The work is shared by Andrew & Nicky Bradford, Nicky’s sister Verity, Liz a volunteer and other occasional volunteers – some of whom come and stay in the castle for a week or two under the WWOOF programme.
+The work is shared by Andrew & Nicky Bradford, Nicky’s sister Verity, retired chef Bob, Liz a weekly volunteer and other occasional volunteers.
+If you would like to volunteer to work in the garden please contact us.

 Would you like to learn more about Kincardine Castle & Estate?
 Please get in touch with our friendly team for more information.